-- 1.1 The Audit and Scrutiny Committee was invited, as part of the External Audit Interim Report 2018/19, to undertake a self-evaluation of its performance.
-A self-evaluation toolkit was developed by officers in line with best practice frameworks.
-Members reflected on the toolkit independently in the first instance, before attending discussion sessions facilitated by officers. - 1.2 The findings of the self-evaluation are set out at Appendix 1.
+- 1.1 The Audit and Scrutiny Committee undertakes self-evaluation of its performance and self-evaluation forms part of its standard operating procedures of.
+The self-evaluation assessment process is under way having been delayed from last year as a result of the Coronavirus pandemic.
+Members attended a discussion session facilitated by officers on 20 August 2021 to discuss self-evaluation. - 1.2 The findings of the self-evaluation are set out at Appendix 1.